ibadetazemi/-Tableau-Project/README.md

 Airbnb Insights Data Visualization (Tableau)
 I am analyzing Airbnb dataset of New York City to draw interesting insights and address some questions.

-Questions:
+QUESTIONS:

 1.)
-Create a map of New York City with current rental prices.
+What are the current rental prices for each neighbourhood?
 2.)
-Which are the popular neighborhoods, their average prices and number of listings?
+Which are the most popular neighborhoods, along with their listings?
 3.)
-What are percent share of different property type and room type?
+Regarding neighborhoods, how are factors such as: (score ratings)?
 4.)
-How the pricing is varying with location, property type, reviews?
+What is the median of different property type and room count?
 5.)
+How is the pricing varying with: (property type)?
-What are the different correlations between type of hosts and factors like- reviews & price?
+6.)
+What are the different correlations between hosts and factors like reviews & price?
-The tableau visualization has been published and can be directly viewed using the following link: (Tableau server link)
+7.)
+What are the varying costs of different room types?
+8.)
+What is the difference between different room types in varying and count of room type?
+9.)
+What are the varying differences between hosts and factors like: reviews?
+10.)
+How do hosts, vary regarding pricing for different room types.
+With factors such as: (score ratings, records, beds, number of listings, price etc.)?
+11.)
+What are the current prices of different property type and room type?

 Why Airbnb ?